Regula Cuckoo Movement Identification

 Dancing People Platform

-The dancers are only pressed onto the platform.
-The exception to this is if someone glued them on over the years.
+The dancers are only a friction fit onto the platform.
+The exception to this is if someone made the decision to glue them on over the years.
 This is a possibility, especially if they were prone to pop off from wear.
-If they have not been glued then removal is easy.
-Just twist and pull up to remove them.
+If they do not have glue on them then removal is easy.
+Just twist and pull up to take them off.
 By twisting and pulling up, the dancers should come right out.

 Measuring the pendulum drop